Die Loreley

 Die Loreley is an opera by Max Bruch to a German-language libretto by Emanuel Geibel, originally intended for Felix Mendelssohn.

 Bruch did not complete the work until 1863.
-The opera was premiered in that year.
+The opera was premiered at Mannheim on 14 June 1863.
+It was revived in 1887 in Leipzig conducted by Gustav Mahler.
+The British premiere was in 1986 by University College Opera, London.